Peoria people: Government

+The Peoria issue their own tribal vehicle tags and operate their own housing authority.

 Economic development

-The Peoria issue their own tribal vehicle tags and operate their own housing authority.
 The tribe owns one casino and the Peoria Ridge Golf Course.
 The estimated annual economic impact of the tribe in the area is $60 million.
 Tribal businesses, the Peoria Gaming Center, Buffalo Run Casino and Hotel, and Joe's Outback are all located in Miami, Oklahoma, their tribal lands.

 History

 The Peoria are Algonquian-speaking people.
 Their ancestors traditionally lived in what are now the state jurisdictions of Illinois, Ohio, Michigan, and Missouri.
 The Peoria are related to, and partially descended from, the Cahokia people, not to be confused with Cahokia Mounds.

 The Peoria were one of the many Illinois tribes encountered by early French explorers, Father Jacques Marquette and Louis Jolliet.
-French Jesuit missionaries converted tribal members to Roman Catholicism.
+French Jesuit missionaries converted tribal citizens to Roman Catholicism.
 Father Jacques Gravier, superior of the Illinois mission, compiled the most extensive bilingual dictionary of Kaskaskia Illinois and corresponding French terms, nearly 600 pages and 20,000 entries.

 After 1763 France ceded its Illinois Country and other territories east of the Mississippi River to the British, who had defeated them in the Seven Years' War.
 Like many of the French colonists in villages in this area, the Peoria migrated southwest into Missouri Territory.
 For instance, Ste.
 Genevieve and St. Louis were founded in that era by French colonists from east of the river who did not want to live under British Protestant rule.

 In 1818, after the United States (US) had taken over former British territory east of the Mississippi following their gaining independence, they pressed the Peoria to sign the Treaty of Edwardsville, which provided for the cession of Peoria lands in Illinois to the US.
 The US pressed for Indian Removal from areas desired by European-American settlers, who kept pushing west, and President Andrew Jackson signed the act of that name in 1830.
 By the 1832 Treaty of Lewisville, the Peoria ceded Missouri lands in exchange for land in Kansas near the Osage River, which was then part of Indian Territory.

-The tribe suffered from introduced new infectious diseases and intertribal wars in new areas of resource competition.
+The tribe suffered from the introduction of European and African infectious diseases and intertribal wars in new areas of resource competition.
 In 1849, remnant members of the Kaskaskia, Peoria, Piankeshaw, and Wea tribes formed a confederacy under the Peoria name.
 The confederation included the last members and descendants of the Cahokia, Moingwena, Michigamea and Tamaroa tribes, who had assimilated with the Peoria many year before.
 The Pepikokia also joined, having merged with the Wea and Piankashaw in the later part of the 18th century.

-In 1851, an Indian agent reported that the Peoria and the Kaskaskia, along with their allies, had intermarried among themselves and among white people to such an extent that they had practically lost their identities.
+In 1851, an Indian agent reported that the Peoria and the Kaskaskia, along with their allies, had intermarried among themselves and among white people to such an extent that they had practically lost their tribal identities.
 An 1854 treaty recognized this as a factual union and classified these groups as the Confederated Peoria.
 The treaty also provided for opening the Peoria-Kaskaskia and the Wea-Piankashaw reserves in Kansas to settlement by non-Indians.